atmtools/typhon/doc/tutorials/fileset.rst

 if the argument `lineno` is given.
 If we want to read files with additional arguments for the underlying reader function, we cannot use the simple expression with brackets any longer.
-We have to use the more extended version in form of the :meth:`~typhon.spareice.datasets.Dataset.read` method instead:
+We have to use the more extended version in form of the :meth:`~typhon.files.fileset.FileSet.read` method instead:

 .. code-block:: python